I’ve been duped.

 According to the dogs’ owner, Brett Bennett, Hank died in his sleep.
 The week before Bennett said he had a “breakdown” in front of the dogs that upset Hank so much he stopped eating.
 Bennett said Hank never came out of his “grieving,” and eventually died.

-More than 2.5 million people worldwide have watched Bennett’s video, and it probably transformed most of them (including me) into a blubbering mess of tears.
+More than 2.5 million people worldwide have watched Bennett’s video; it probably transformed most of them (including me) into a blubbering mess of tears.

-Not long after I posted the video, a woman in Washington named Anne Fromm began sending me messages about Bennett, who is unemployed and has a sketchy past, that included several examples of using his dogs to make pleas for money.
+Not long after I posted the video, a woman in Washington named Anne Fromm sent me messages about Bennett, who is unemployed and has a sketchy past.
+Several of them included examples of him using his dogs to make pleas for money.

 So I did a little digging and quickly found a fundraiser Bennett posted on Indigogo.com to raise $100,000 entitled “Grieving Rottweiler looks to help buy new home, with your help, to rescue more animals in need.”

 I also found this fundraiser from early January: “Help Hank and Brutus Raise Money for a New Home” which raised over $6000.

 Bennett raised over $6000 in January to help him and his dogs find a home.
 Then, a week after Hank died, he started another fundraiser to raise an additional $100,000 to buy a home.